PicoCreator/smol-dev-js/spec/ai/seq/getOperationFileMapFromPlan.js.md

 # getOperationFileMapFromPlan.js

-This module exports a single function `getOperationFileMapFromPlan` that takes a plan object and returns an operation file map.
+This module exports a function that takes a plan object and returns an operation file map.

 ## Function Signature